 Dr. Mitchell runs a referral vulvovaginitis clinic at the Massachusetts General Hospital and is a faculty member in the Vincent Center for Reproductive Biology.
 Dr. Mitchell received her BA in Women’s Studies from Harvard College and spent 2 years in the Peace Corps in Southern Africa before returning to Harvard Medical School for her MD degree.
 She did her OB/Gyn residency training at the University of Washington in Seattle, where she also received her MPH degree.
 She spent 7 years on faculty at the UW before returning to MGH in 2014.

 Dr. Mitchell spends the majority of her time in the lab doing translational and basic science research.
 Her work focuses on the relationship between the vaginal microbiota and the reproductive mucosal immune response, and how interactions between humans and our microbes influence reproductive health.

 She has received career development awards from NIH and the Doris Duke Foundation.
-She is currently funded by the NIH as a principal investigator of a study of idiopathic vaginitis, and as a co-investigator on a trial evaluating treatments for genitourinary symptoms of menopause.
-She has also received funding from the American Association of Obstetricians and Gynceologists Foundation, and is an MGH Claflin Award recipient
+She is currently funded by the NIH as a co-investigator on a trial evaluating treatments for genitourinary symptoms of menopause, and received a Harvard Catalyst Microbiome Pilot Award to study the role of the microbiome in fertility.
+She has also received funding from the American Association of Obstetricians and Gynecologists Foundation, and is an MGH Claflin Award recipient

 - Research Summary